Sparse NMF with Archetypal Regularization: Computational and Robustness Properties

-\textbf{Robustness.} If $\B{X}$ admits an exact factorization of the form $\B{X}=\B{W}\B{H}$ for some $\B{W}\in\R^{m\times k}_{\geq 0}$ and $\B{H}\in\R^{k\times n}_{\geq 0}$, \citet{NIPS2003_2463} show that under the so-called {\emph{separability}} assumption\footnote{The factorization $\B{X}=\B{W}\B{H}$ is called separable if rows of $\B{X}$ are among rows of $\B{H}$.}, it is possible to recover $\B{W}$ and $\B{H}$ from $\B{X}$ (up to permutation and scaling of rows of $\B{H}$/columns of $\B{W}$).
+\textbf{Robustness.} If $\B{X}$ admits an exact factorization of the form $\B{X}=\B{W}\B{H}$ for some $\B{W}\in\R^{m\times k}_{\geq 0}$ and $\B{H}\in\R^{k\times n}_{\geq 0}$, \citet{NIPS2003_2463} show that under the so-called {\emph{separability}} assumption\footnote{The factorization $\B{X}=\B{W}\B{H}$ is called separable if rows of $\B{H}$ are a subset of rows of $\B{X}$.}, it is possible to recover $\B{W}$ and $\B{H}$ from $\B{X}$ (up to permutation and scaling of rows of $\B{H}$/columns of $\B{W}$).
 The separability assumption has been consequently generalized to less restrictive cases, including noisy settings.
-In particular, \citet{arora2016computing} consider an approximately separable model, where the data is assumed to be a noisy version of a separable dataset.
+In particular, \citet{arora2016computing} consider an approximately separable model, where the data is assumed to be a noisy version of a separable data set.
 They show that in this model, under additional regularity conditions, a polynomial-time algorithm exists that finds a factorization that is close to the factorization of the noiseless data in a suitable metric.
 Their results are further improved by \citet{NIPS2012_4518}, showing that noisy separable NMF can be solved by linear programs. \citet{pmlr-v37-geb15} show that a relaxed version of separability, the so-called \emph{subset separability} condition, suffices to achieve a good factorization from noisy data.
 Note that the separability/subset separability assumptions are usually hard to verify on real data; and in our development we do not make use of this assumption. \citet{javadi2019nonnegative} show that AA enjoys {\em robustness} to perturbation: under certain assumptions, the resulting solution from AA on the perturbed data is close to the underlying model in a suitable metric (as discussed in Section \ref{robussec}).
 In particular, this implies that at least one of the recovered archetypes is close to the underlying archetypes that contain and represent the noiseless data.
-In this paper, we generalize this notion to a stronger version of robustness which implies that \emph{each} recovered archetype is close to some true archetype.
+In this paper, we generalize this notion to a stronger version of robustness which implies that \emph{each} recovered archetype is close to some true archetype. \\

 Some earlier works have considered NMF formulations robust to outliers~\citep{chen2014fast,kong2011robust}.
-In this paper, we consider a different notion of robustness---unrelated to outliers arising in the context of robust statistics~\citep{huber2004robust}.
+In this paper, we consider a different notion of robustness, unrelated to outliers that arise in the context of robust statistics~\citep{huber2004robust}.